sourceduty/Intelligence_Benchmark/README.md

 Furthermore, scientific knowledge is continually growing.
 Research articles, books, and new discoveries are published daily, expanding each field's body of knowledge.
 For example, the number of scientific papers published annually is estimated to be over 2.5 million.
 If a scientist could read and fully understand one paper every hour without breaks, they could only cover about 8,760 papers a year, barely scratching the surface of what is produced.
 This ongoing expansion of knowledge means that even if a scientist were somehow able to learn all existing subjects at one point in time, they would still face the insurmountable challenge of keeping up with the continuous influx of new information.
 Thus, the complexity and dynamic nature of science make it impossible for any individual to learn and master every known science subject.

 #
+### AI Knowledge

+Artificial Intelligence (AI), especially sophisticated models like those from organizations such as OpenAI, is trained on vast datasets covering a broad spectrum of topics, including various scientific disciplines.
+This allows AI to rapidly access, analyze, and generate responses across fields like biology, chemistry, physics, and mathematics.
+However, AI's knowledge is not truly exhaustive.
+Its understanding is limited by the data it was trained on, which means it can only draw on information available up to a certain point in time.
+AI doesn't "understand" concepts as humans do; it identifies and applies patterns based on the data it has processed.

+Furthermore, AI lacks consciousness, intuition, and the ability to innovate like humans.
+While it can simulate expertise in multiple scientific fields and provide valuable support in research, calculations, and data analysis, its capabilities are ultimately constrained by its programming and the quality of its training data.
+Therefore, while AI can significantly enhance scientific inquiry, it does not possess a comprehensive understanding of all science fields and cannot replace human creativity and intuition in scientific exploration.

+#

 > Alex: "*To learn the 50 or more existing modern science subjects, it would roughly take 2,500 years.*"